A high-fat diet keeps you slimmer than a high-carb diet - research

 Throughout Grow Youthful I emphasise that if you want a long life with great health, you need to maintain a low and stable blood sugar level.
 To do this, avoid processed foods, especially sugar and refined carbohydrates.
 The emphasis in TV advertisements on low-fat foods is misdirected.
 Rather, we should be seeking low carbohydrate and low sugar (or no sugar) foods.

-If you are overweight, keep in mind that switching to olive oil, a low and slow carbohydrate diet and regular exercise will be the start of a new and healthier you.
+If you are overweight, keep in mind that switching to olive oil, eliminating sugar, a low and slow carbohydrate diet and regular exercise will be the start of a new and healthier you.
 But there is an even more effective and healthier approach to fats and oils.
 That is to avoid all polyunsaturated fats (golden vegetable oils in your supermarket such as canola, corn, cottonseed, rice bran, safflower, seed oils, soy, sunflower) and replace them with coconut oil and other saturated fats like those our grandparents used to use.
 You'll enjoy numerous health benefits, not just weight loss.

 1. Paniagua, J. A. et al.